Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: Models

 \section{Models}

-In this section, we give an explanation of the $4$ models we examine and discuss their effect on the observations.
+In this section, we give an explanation of the four models we examine and discuss their effects on the observations.
 We consider two different options for neutrino mass when considering each model.
 One is to fix the neutrino mass, while the other is to vary the sum of neutrino masses $\sum m_{\nu}$.